-After two years of taking natural desiccated thyroids (NDTs), I’m switching back to standard medication for hypothyroidism: levothyroxine.
+After two years of taking natural desiccated thyroids (NDTs), I’m switching back to the standard medication for hypothyroidism: levothyroxine.
 Read on to find out why.
 (If you want the TL;DR version, then here it is: I’m switching because I think my NDT is giving me tinnitus.)

 In 2013 and 2014, I had this colourful collection of symptoms: